Lionel Dubray

-Lionel Dubray (1923–1944) was a member of the French Resistance during World War II.
+Lionel Dubray (Lionel Henri Gontran Dubray, (31 December 1923 – 22 July 1944) was a member of the French Resistance during World War II.

 Biography

 Dubray was born on 31 December 1923 in Joinville-le-Pont, a commune in the southeastern suburbs of Paris, France.
 He was the son of Émile Dubray and Marcelle Pique.

 Dubray joined the Resistance in December 1942, enlisting in the Alsace Lorraine des Francs-Tireurs et Partisans (FTP).
 He participated in numerous attacks against the Germans in and around occupied Paris, most notably in October 1943 against a company of German soldiers during a parade.
 Later identified by the Gestapo and surrounded, he escaped and fled to Brittany, where he joined the 1st battalion of the French Forces of the Interior (FFI) in Morbihan.

 Dubray was taken prisoner on 14 July 1944 in Pluméliau and tortured for eight days.
 With thirteen others, he was executed on 22 July 1944 in Colpo and buried in a common grave.